andy4thehuynh/andy4thehuynh.github.io/content/blog/use-git-to-debug-your-problems.md

 +++
-draft = false
 author = "Andy Huynh"
+categories = ["Git"]
 date = "2016-09-02T16:28:14-08:00"
-title = "Git Stash and Diff as Experimental Tools"
+title = "Use Git To Debug Your Problems" description = "Git Stash and Diff as Experimental Tools" type = "post"
 +++

 A common scenario working on a new feature is to recklessly code and _pray_ it all works.
 Often times, this **MIGHT** work.
 Sometimes, shit hit the fan.